FusionCache/docs/docs/guides/quickstart/quickstart.md

   }
 }
 ```
-- This says, "Return the `Person` objects with `Person::address::city` equal to "Paris".
-The `FIND_RSP` response has the `Person` objects for Jason Bourne and The Rock
+- This says, "Return the `Person` objects with `Person::address::city` equal to "Paris"
-- The response is:
+- `FIND_RSP` has the `Person` objects for Jason Bourne and The Rock

 ```json
 {